deependhulla/addon-for-proxmox-mail-gateway/README.md

 updated via 06-smtpstore-services.sh using qpsmtpd
 - useful to store all double bounce for review
 - useful for honeypot scanning
-- useful to avoid blacklist of MX IP i
+- useful to avoid blacklist of MX IP
 - useful to avoid delivery of double bounce to  wrong From/Sender getting failure due to spammers mis-use

 ## ip-to-location